-Due to COVID-19, the Fishcare Volunteer Program has been suspended until further notice.
-Applications are still accepted for new volunteers, however, training won’t be conducted until the program resumes operations.
+Due to COVID-19, the Fishcare Volunteer Program is operating in a limited capacity until further notice.
+Applications are still accepted for new volunteers, however, we will risk assess whether face-to-face training can occur with smaller groups.

 The Fishcare Volunteer program was established in 1994 to raise awareness among fishing communities of the need to protect and preserve our resources for future generations.